Mount Trojan

-Trojan (definiteness 'Trojani'; Montenegrin: Trojan) is a prominent massif in the Accursed Mountains, located near the state border with Montenegro.
+Trojan (definiteness 'Trojani') is a prominent massif in the Accursed Mountains, located near the state border with Montenegro.
 It stretches between the Jezercë block in the south and the Marlula ridge in the north.

 Geology

 The massif's position at the forefront of the tectonic overpass, along with its diverse lithological composition of carbonates and effusive sheets, has resulted in distinctive morphological characteristics.
 At the heart of the massif is Maja e Trojanit, standing tall at 2194 m, with its effusive-carbonate core, gradually descending along the flysch edges towards the Dobku Pass in the south and Gadusë in the north.
 Maja e Perondisë 2059 m rises from the southern limit, displaying a gentle shape due to its silty composition.

 On the Albanian side, the western slope of the massif features two noticeable breaks, one between carbonates and effusives, and the other between effusives and flysch, with cirques found above the elevation of 1600-1700 m, marking the emergence of the right branches of the Lepushë stream.